rht-labs/tech-exercise/docs/1-the-manual-menace/12-tenant-operator-101.md

   - prod
 ```

-5. Add a usefull commit message indicating the changes you wish to make.
+5. Add a useful commit message indicating the changes you wish to make.
 In the `Target Branch` tile, input your branch name and select `commit changes` to create a merge request.

 ![mto-commit](./images/mto-commit.png)